d3t0x1/d3t0x1.github.io/index.md

 ## FAQ ##

 #### What are you actually doing here? ####
-We promote steady, natural-looking engagement around a brand and its core topics using our private infrastructure, so more people find and choose the project in search over time.
+We promote steady, natural-looking engagement around a brand and its core topics using our private infrastructure, so more people find and choose your project.

 #### How long does it need to run to see progress? ####
 Minimum 4 months.
 Sustained improvements matter more than short spikes; ranking systems look for consistent signals over time, not brief bursts.